mryab/vmf_loss/README.md

-This repository contains the unofficial implementation of the paper
+This repository contains an unofficial implementation of the paper

 > [Von Mises-Fisher Loss for Training Sequence to Sequence Models with Continuous Outputs](https://arxiv.org/pdf/1812.04616.pdf) _Sachin Kumar_ and _Yulia Tsvetkov_